philschanely/course-web2/src/pages/activities/project-4.md

 - Now do the math you need in order to determine your column placement, golden rectangle line on desktop, and the row lines.
 - Finally consider how this grid flexes for your smaller devices.

-Add an artboard to your Sketch file that is 1200px wide.
-Use the features in Sketch to set up the Layout (grid columns, rows and baseline grid) that you've planned.
-Then add text boxes on the artboard the outline the following specs:
+Add an artboard/frame to your Figma file that is 1200px wide.
+Use the features in Figma to set up the Layout (grid columns, rows and baseline grid) that you've planned.
+Then add text boxes on the artboard/frame the outline the following specs:

 - Number of grid columns you are using and the pixel amount for the gutters.
-This should match what you have set up in your layout setting for the artboard as well.
+This should match what you have set up in your layout setting for the artboard/frame as well.
 Example: `Columns: 12 columns; Gutters: 40px`
 - Baseline grid (body copy leading) in pixels.
 Example: `Baseline grid: 20px`
 - GRL (golden ratio line) that you determined based on Vinh's grid approach.
 Example: `GRL: 720px`
 - Number of rows you are subdividing from your GRL.
 Example: `Rows: 3 pr GRL, 240px each`

-***Sync your style tiles and grid system work to a new project in InVision called `Web2 P4 YOURLASTNAME Design Specs`.***
+***Complete your style tiles and grid system work in the provided Figma file and submit the corresponding assignment by the deadline.***

 </Subpage>
 <Subpage slug="b">